washingtonpost/ans-schema/docs/proposals/2019-04-02_Custom_Embeds.md

 }
 ```
 > Please note: `embed` is a completely opaque data structure to the ARC.
 The only requirement is it should be a valid JSON and have no `type`, `version` or `referent` fields on any depth level.

-# Concerns

-- No content restrictions, rights management on edit metadata
-  - Publishing/unpublishing is controlled by them.
-Can’t use EL features to auto publish images with story.
-- Customer has to provide form validation and required field configuration.
-Will all be within the iframe.
-- Can’t stop bad data ingestion.
-- Arc has limited validation on subtype and ID.
-- Searchable or queryable on subtype and ID only.
-- Custom embeds will not be queryable in Site Search or Content API, beyond subtype and ID.
-  - E.g., the title of an embedded external video will not be factored into site search relevancy scores unless the title is included in the surrounding text.
-- They will not be available for denormalization in the Content API.
-- They will not have referent updates.
-If the embed provider URL is changed in the Ellipsis settings screen, that change will not be reflected on older stories unless they are re-saved.
-- If the embed-provider service is down, Ellipsis will try to show an error message that service is down.

 # More information
 https://paper.dropbox.com/doc/Proposal-for-Custom-Embeds-for-Third-Party-Content--AaaRXVa4dvfjXydDlqv4FZn8Ag-C5Z2Ahqw14nZV3MnZi9Be